-Trying out the Giro Emerge Helmet with MIPS, I was a little skeptical – it looked bulbous but stripped down.
+Trying out the Giro Emerge MIPS Helmet, I was a little skeptical – it looked bulbous but stripped down.
 Still, I’ve been wearing helmets religiously since that one time I accidentally went inverted in the Steamboat park in 2001 and landed on the helmet I’d just gotten as a Christmas present.
 And so I’ve gone through quite a few.
-The Giro Emerge MIPS has proven much lighter than it looks, fits much better right out of the box than ANY helmet I’ve ever tried, and takes impact like a sumo wrestler.
+The Giro Emerge MIPS has proven much lighter than it looks, fits much better right out of the box than ANY snowboard helmet I’ve ever tried, and takes impact like a sumo wrestler.

 I’m not a big fan of helmets that make you look like a road biker who took a wrong turn on the last downhill.
 The Giro Emerge harkens back to my old Pro-Tec skater days – a bucket with a couple holes for ventilation.
 Simple but effective.
 And the slight brim lip not only maybe provides a little sun pro, it also seems to help keep the helmet flush with even the thickest of goggles to prevent gaper gap (or Jerry Gap?).
 But maybe it has that skate style because this is specially made for park hotlaps and kicker sessions.
 In which case, how did it hold up under impact?